HL7/uv-dx-pq/input/pagecontent/use_cases.md

 Using the [Global Substance Registration System (G-SRS)](https://gsrs.ncats.nih.gov/ginas/app/beta/) as a reference, the sponsor builds a list of Substance Definition and Ingredient resources to support the creation of a Medicinal Product Definition resource.
 For each medicinal product, the sponsor creates a list of Medication resources for each applicable batch.

-Together, the medicinal product, ingredients, substances, and batch details provides a detailed account of what is about to be tested in this stability study.
+Together, the medicinal product, ingredients, substances, and batch details provide a detailed account of what is about to be tested in this stability study.

 The resources associated with the medicinal products, ingredients, substances, and batch details only need to be created once.
 Once created they form a library of content that can be versioned and reused as needed for the stability use case or other use cases where needed.

 **Step 2: Develop tests details**

-Create a library of tests by creating one ObservationDefinion resource per test.
+Create a library of tests by creating one ObservationDefinition resource per test.
 E.g., Identification, Assay by HPLC, Dissolution.
 The ObservationDefinition resource includes details such as the name, identifier, method, and test criteria.
-As noted above, once the library of tests have been created, that content can be versioned and reused as needed.
+As noted above, once the library of tests has been created, that content can be versioned and reused as needed.

 Create an ActivityDefinition resource as a means of grouping all of the tests needed for the study.